Independent comparisonAll prices in AUD

 Pros and cons for this matchup

-Wix wins on the lowest entry price, the largest template library, the deepest app market and a true drag-and-drop editor, which makes it the flexible choice for a feature-rich store.
-Its trade-off is that all that freedom can be harder to keep looking tidy.
+Wix wins on the largest template library, the deepest app market and a true drag-and-drop editor, which makes it the flexible choice for a feature-rich store.
+Its trade-offs are a higher entry price than Squarespace and that all that freedom can be harder to keep looking tidy.

-Squarespace wins on design polish, with fewer but award-winning templates and a structured editor that looks professional by default.
-Its trade-offs are a higher entry price than Wix and a much smaller app and template count, so heavy customisation is harder.
+Squarespace wins on design polish and the lower entry price, with fewer but award-winning templates and a structured editor that looks professional by default.
+Its trade-off is a much smaller app and template count, so heavy customisation is harder.

 The verdict